Leaders and children need to sign up annually. Do not pay any dues or fees until you have been to a meeting to learn about us.

 Note: We aim to ensure that cost is never a barrier for any family to join.
 If cost is an issue, we highly encourage you to reach out to the GSM or Auxiliary Chair about fee reductions and/or waivers.

-- Please pay the annual registration fee – it is $45 for a single scout or $60 for a family.
+- Please pay the annual registration fee – this is typically $45 for a single scout or $60 for a family, however for 2020-2021 has been waived.
 This covers our annual Group Charter, insurance premiums, scout registration with BPSA-US (our national organization), background checks for adults, the 7th Trailblazer shoulder patch and WFIS patch.

-- Please pay the monthly dues, which is $10 for a single scout or $20 for a family.
+- Please pay the monthly dues, which is $10 for a single scout or $20 for a family, but for as long as we are only meeting virtually, the cost will be half that, $5 for a single scout or $10 for a family.
 This covers meeting supplies costs and proficiency badges and necker (when earned).
 These can be paid on a monthly basis or annually in advance.

 - Both monthly dues and registration fees can be paid by check or credit card at meetings or online on our website (preferred method).